Introduction: Automated Variable Oxygen Chamber

 Step 4: The Electrical Components

 The list of electrical components are below.
-I will go into further detail in the next steps regarding the individual components.
+I will go into further detail about them in the next steps.

 793 GPH Air Pump - $37 each (used 2) (not pictured in schematic)